One of the many questions long-term travelers are asked is, “What was the best country you visited?”

-I find this impossible to answer in one word, as each country has something different to offer, so I usually give them several responses:
+I find this impossible to answer, as each country has something different to offer, so I usually break it down like this:

 1. The country with the best food is India.

 For me, a vegetarian, this answer is easy.
 And even if you’re not a vegetarian, India has lots to offer any food lover.
 My mouth is watering as I remember all those gorgeous curries full of exotic flavors.
 The smell of spices cooking as you walk down the street.
 The naan.
 The chai.
 The variety.
 The street food.
 ALL OF IT!